 Things You'll Need

-While rosemary seasoning is always safe to consume, there is always a chance the herb can produce an allergic reaction in individuals.
+While rosemary seasoning is safe to consume, rosemary essential oil is only safe in small quantities.
+Only add a drop or two to your cooking.
+And there is always a chance the herb can produce an allergic reaction in individuals, so be cautious when ingesting it.

 Rosemary is also purported to stimulate blood flow and increase circulation.
 Although this effect has not been scientifically validated, pregnant women should be especially cautious and avoid exposure to the herb.
 Since rosemary can inhibit the blood’s ability to clot, it can potentially interfere with anti-coagulant medication.